-The key observation here is that although \eqref{eq:itildedist} is not a sum of $n$ independent random vectors, the conditional distribution of $\boldsymbol{\tilde{\imath}}_2 $ given $(\vX_1, \vX_2)$ can be written as such a sum.
-Therefore, the multidimensional Berry-Ess\'een theorem is applicable to the corresponding conditional probability.
-In the remainder of Step 1, we detail the distribution of $\bs{\tilde{\imath}}_2$
+Although the right-hand side of \eqref{eq:itildedist} is not a sum of $n$ independent random vectors, the conditional distribution of $\boldsymbol{\tilde{\imath}}_2 $ given $(\vX_1, \vX_2)$ is such a sum.
+Therefore, the multidimensional Berry-Esseen theorem is applicable to the corresponding conditional probability.
+In the remainder of Step 1, we detail the distribution of $\bs{\tilde{\imath}}_2$.